Sign up for our newsletter:

 2. Opt for Vertical Gardening

 Vertical gardening suits urban gardeners who don’t have enough space in their front garden.
 They can utilise the space and significantly increase the yield by growing plants in a vertical way.
 You can use wooden frames to keep multiple planters in a limited space.
+See other options here to create vertical gardening solutions.

 3. Consider a Raised Garden Bed